Workplace Violence Against Nurses

 Culture of Safety

 The American Nurses Association approaches the concept by saying, “Establishing a culture of safety in health care is essential to the security and well-being of your patients, staff, and organization.
-Effective nurse leaders embrace safety protocols that ensure their organization delivers a secure, protective environment that prioritizes patients and caregivers.”
+Effective nurse leaders embrace safety protocols, ensuring their organization delivers a secure, protective environment, prioritizing patients and caregivers.”
 (12)

-Currently, there is only a single federal legislation in place about the issue.
+Currently, only a single federal legislation is in place about the issue.

 The Occupational Safety and Health Administration (OSHA) issued guidelines for workplace violence prevention for health care and social service workers.
 First issued in 1996 and later updated, the guidelines are only advisory.
 (1)